Getting Started with the OpenTelemetry Collector

 otelcol vs otelcol-contrib

-• opentelemetry-collector is the core that contains only the most crucial components.
-It is distributed as otelcol binary.
+- opentelemetry-collector - The core repository containing only the most essential components.
+It is distributed as the

-• opentelemetry-collector-contrib contains the core and all additional available components, for example, Redis and PostgreSQL receivers.
-It is distributed as otelcol-contrib binary.
+otelcolbinary. - opentelemetry-collector-contrib - Contains the core plus all additional available components, such as Redis and PostgreSQL receivers.
+It is distributed as the

-You should always install and use the otelcol-contrib, because it is as stable as the core and supports more features.
+Recommendation: Always install and use otelcol-contrib, as it is as stable as the core and supports more features.

 Installation

-OpenTelemetry Collector provides pre-compiled binaries for Linux, MacOS, and Windows.
-Here's how to install it on Linux:
+OpenTelemetry Collector provides pre-compiled binaries for Linux, macOS, and Windows.

 Linux

-To install otelcol-contrib binary with the associated systemd service, run the following command replacing 0.118.0 with the desired version and amd64 with the desired architecture:
+To install the otelcol-contrib binary with the associated systemd service, run the following command (replace 0.118.0 with the desired version and amd64 with the desired architecture):

 wget https://github.com/open-telemetry/opentelemetry-collector-releases/releases/download/v0.118.0/otelcol-contrib_0.118.0_linux_amd64.deb